 - Incentives & Rebates— Many local utilities offer rebates for higher efficiency systems; a lot of the time the incentives cover the incremental cost of the higher efficiency systems.
 Also, manufacturers offer rebates and incentives for systems 16 SEER and above, along with 95% AFUE Gas Furnaces.
 Your professional heating and cooling contractor should be able to review these options with you, or you can also find what is available to you by going to www.dsireusa.org.

-- Lower Utility Costs— If you had an old 8 SEER system, and you replaces it with a new 16 SEER system, you could save up to 50% on your utility bill as it relates to your heating and cooling costs.
-Newer high efficiency systems translate into lower operating costs.
+- Lower Utility Costs— If you had an old 8 SEER system, and you replace it with a new 16 SEER system, you could save up to 50% on your utility bill as it relates to your heating and cooling costs.
+Newer high-efficiency systems translate into lower operating costs.

 - Environmental— Higher efficiency systems consume less energy and leave a smaller environmental footprint.
 Fewer fossil fuels are used and the environment remains clean while you save money!

-High efficiency systems offer immediate benefits, such as lower costs, more comfort, cleaner environment, new warranty, and reduced service costs.
+- High-efficiency systems offer immediate benefits, such as lower costs, more comfort, a cleaner environment, a new warranty, and reduced service costs.
 Your quality contractor should be able to review the benefits and savings for the many alternatives and options available.

-Contact our experts online or by calling us at 636-239-3581 for more information about replacing your heating or air conditioning system.
+Contact our experts online or by calling us today for more information about replacing your heating or air conditioning system.